rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 ## Goal of Mifos Gazelle
 The overall aim of Mifos Gazelle is to provide a trivially simple installation and configuration mechanism for DPGs as part of a DPI construct.
 Initially this is focussed on Mifos applications for Core-Banking and Payment Orchestration and the Mojaloop vNext financial transactions switch.
 The idea is to create a rapidly deployable , understandable and cheap integration to serve as a showcase and a laboratory environment to enable others to build further on these DPI projects.
 As the project continues we have a roadmap of additional DPGs, demo cases, and other features we want to implement, along with looking at how it could be used for production in-cloud and on-premise deployments.

+IMPORTANT NOTE: As Mifos-Gazelle is a deployment tool we make no statements or opinions on the base DPGs in terms of applicability, security etc we recommend all adopters read DPG base documentation to make their own assessment of these.
+Likewise at the moment for release 1.0.0. we recommend use solely for development, test and demonstration purposes as security assessment and hardening of Mifos Gazelle regardless of the base DPGs status as not occurred yet.

 ## Gazelle features (benefits)
 - Mifos Gazelle installs each or all 3 DPGs in a reliable , repeatable way using simple bash scripts.
 - The bash scripts are designed to enable developers to understand and modify the configuration of each or all products.
-- Install of all 3 products is quick 15 mins or less with reasonable hardware Fully functioning MifosX , with the addition of tools to simply add additional tenants Fully functioning vNext (beta1) with integrated demo and test environment, admin UI and pre-loaded demo data Installed and partially configured PHEE with deployed and semi-functioning Web Client
+- Install of all 3 products is quick 15 mins or less with reasonable hardware Fully functioning MifosX , with the addition of tools to simply add additional tenants Fully functioning vNext (beta1) with integrated demo and test environment, admin UI and pre-loaded demo data Installed and partially configured PHEE with deployed Web Client(note: see limitations under development status)

 ## Prerequisites